 Link building is an arduous and difficult process but it’s also one that SEO professionals know is necessary to rank decently in organic search.
-It’s something that is not going away, regardless of all the changes we are expecting to hit SEO now that search engines and algorithms are getting smarter by the minute.
+Sourcing the broken link could be the perfect approach to build your own links.
+Link building is something that is not going away, regardless of all the changes we are expecting to hit SEO now that search engines and algorithms are getting smarter by the minute.

 If anything, quality link building will become even more important.
 As I’ve written previously, algorithms judge the importance of your page based on a numerous number of things, but one of those things is the votes you get from other pages – in a nutshell, links that point out to your content.

 However, the Internet is full of content – and sometimes it is crappy content to boot – and webmasters are reluctant to link out to just anybody.
 To get a link from a reputable site you have to invest a lot of time and effort into building a relationship with someone and nurturing that relationship.

 Trying to get a link from an influencer or authority can be like pulling teeth.
 It often involves time-consuming negotiations, and a lot of the time people won’t link to you unless you already have a decent following and great content – something not all websites and business have when they’re just starting out.
 Heck, that’s why you’re trying to link build in the first place, right?